 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualified Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - · Qualified Individual (QI): Helps pay Part B premiums. - · Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.

-If you have questions about the assistance you get from Medicaid, contact the Maryland Department of Health & Mental Hygiene or D.C.
-Medicaid.
+If you have questions about the assistance you get from Medicaid, contact D.C.
+Department of Health Care Finance or Maryland Department of Health and Mental Hygiene.

 As a MedStar Medicare Choice Dual Advantage member you are entitled to receive benefits from both Medicare and Medicaid.
 MedStar Medicare Choice Dual Advantage is a private health plan approved by Medicare to provide our members with all the usual benefits of Original Medicare, plus additional benefits, such as prescription drug coverage as well as dental, vision and fitness benefits.
 As your primary insurance carrier, MedStar Medicare Choice Dual Advantage is responsible for covering your basic health services, such as hospital and physician services and prescription drug coverage.
 Medicaid, as your secondary carrier, is responsible for paying your Medicare premiums and considering any cost not covered by MedStar Medicare Choice Dual Advantage.
-Medicaid also covers additional benefits that are not covered under MedStar Medicare Choice Dual Advantage.
-Please refer to Section IV of your Summary of Benefits.
+Medicaid also covers additional benefits that are not covered under MedStar Medicare Choice Dual Advantage, please refer to your Summary of Benefits